goochmonster/goochmonster.github.io/content/posts/egpu-setup-on-a-lenovo-t530-laptop/index.md

 The steps in this guide *should* work on other ThinkPads, and maybe even other brands of laptop.
 I can't test this to find out.

 {{< alert "circle-info">}}
-EDIT: I originally wrote this post **5 years ago**, and then someone on Reddit moaned as this site was down, so I decided to post it again 😊.
+EDIT: I originally wrote this post **7 years ago**, and then someone on Reddit moaned as this site was down, so I decided to post it again 😊.
 {{< /alert >}}

-## :interrobang:What's eGPU?
+## :question: What's eGPU?

 A standalone desktop GPU card that connects to a laptop through an external port - that's the 'e' bit in eGPU.
 You need a special adapter/dock and a cable to attach the GPU to the laptop.
 For my setup I also needed software to make the operating system recognize the GPU (I'll explain this more later).
 To power the adapter/dock and GPU, you can either use a desktop (ATX) power supply, or a "power brick" charger[^1].